Gortaf/StatsBot/README.md

 # StatsBot for discord
-A bot that provides statisical tools for managing your discord server.
+A bot that provides statistical tools for managing your discord server.
 The bot's command prefix is >

 ## Adding this bot to your server